CarsonScott/OpenAgent/README.md

 ### Notation

-Dot (DO-OF-TO) notation is a phrase structure that reflects mathematical functions, such that f(x) -> y is written:
+Dot (DO-OF-TO) notation is a phrase structure that reflects mathematical functions, such that f(x) -> y is written as:

 #### .f[x]:y